franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/saml/README.md

 **Example**

-This set of environment keys will set up a provider entry in the UI called "saml".
+This set of environment keys will set up a provider entry in the UI called **saml**.

 ```shell
 # Name of the provider, leave this at saml unless you use multiple providers